nikhil-96/DocTest/README.md

 # DocTest

-This website evaluate the document you uploaded on the basis of Wordcount, NounCount, VerbCount, AdjectiveCount an dsimilarity from base document and gives output as a json file containing all the stats.
+This website evaluate the document you uploaded on the basis of Wordcount, NounCount, VerbCount, AdjectiveCount and Similarity from base document and gives output as a json file containing all the stats.

 ## Getting Started